IsmatMaksura-nb/BuildWise-AI-/README.md

 7. Cost-related requests use the **Cost Calculator Tool**.
 8. Market-related requests use the **Search Agent and Tavily**.
 9. The system generates the final response.
-10. The response is displayed to the user through the Streamlit frontend.
+10. The response is displayed to the user through the **Streamlit frontend**.

 ---